5 Gas Fireplace Installation Tips

 - Know the required distances to combustible materials for mantel, hearth, and facing materials.
 You will need to know which of your materials is combustible.
 Anything containing wood or paper products should not be used within the minimum distance to combustibles listed in the manual.
 These instructions for the Bidore 95 are found in the manual linked here.

 There are new non-combustible materials that make it safer, faster, and easier to construct your framing.
 Skamotec 225 building board is the best product we have found.
 This product allows you to prep the wall for paint and finish the wall without the need for stone or brick because the wallboard will not crack as some cement building boards can.
 See our page on Skamotec 225.

 Below is the fireplace completed in our showroom.

 Congratulations!
-Now you know the 5 most important details that you should pay attention to to ensure a safe and well functioning fireplace.
+Now you know the 5 most important details that you should pay attention to in order to ensure a safe and well-functioning fireplace.